bougui505/blog/_posts/2015-10-27-extract_a_subset_of_frames_from_a_dcd_trajectory_file_with_mdanalysis.markdown

 starting from 0.
 Repetitions of frames are allowed and will be kept in the output file.
 The order of the frames will be preserved in the output DCD file.

+If the list of frames is not given as a file, the standard input is read instead.
+This feature is conveninant to pipe from awk, for example:

+    awk '{print $3}' some_text_file.txt | ./extract_frames_from_dcd.py file.pdb file.dcd outfile.dcd

 {% gist 12537c00c8e1679577de %}